Write to the freepost address and ask for a copy of the feedback form and an information sheet to be posted to you

 Sustainability and wellbeing form a key part of our proposals.
 We will deliver a sustainable development using the 'One Planet Living®' principles, which cover all aspects of sustainable living.
 We will encourage wildlife – including the creation of a new, publicly accessible green space at the heart of the development – and will aim to improve health and wellbeing, as well as minimise carbon emissions and waste.

 Devonshire Gardens is located next to the Chisholm Trail, a new walking and cycling route that will connect the main Cambridge railway station to Cambridge North and to the Busway cycleway.
+We are creating an open green space that supports health and wellbeing, and supports secure and safe active travel, such as cycling and walking.
+High-quality signage will be in place to aid navigation on foot and bicycle.

 We will provide generous, secure bicycle parking for residents, workers and visitors, including facilities for e-bikes and cargo bikes.

 Rainwater will be collected and stored to help irrigate the edible planting and other green areas.
+We want to minimise water demand on the mains water supply, and protect the quality of previous water resources.

 We will be using a number of frameworks and sustainability standards as we work towards our commitment to champion environmental sustainability and align with international, national and local sustainability targets: